Aligned-Design/aligned_postd_1125/design-import/docs/INTEGRATION_GUIDE.md

 # Integration Guide — Connecting Design to Backend

+# POSTD Design Integration Guide

+> **Status:** ✅ Active – This is an active integration guide for POSTD design components.
+> **Last Updated:** 2025-01-20

-This guide walks you through connecting the design-only components to your Aligned-20AI backend logic.
+This guide walks you through connecting the design-only components to your POSTD backend logic.

 ---